 This learning course is relevant to all teachers precisely because all teachers can expect to come across pupils with dyslexia to a greater or lesser degree in their classroom.

-This course sets out to train all teachers in awareness and appropriate responses to learners of different learning abilities in an inclusive classroom setting.
-Preferably it will be used at the trainee stage for teachers before they stand in front of a class.
+This course creates awareness and presents appropriate responses to learners of different learning abilities in an inclusive classroom setting.
+Preferably, it is be used during Initial teacher Training.

 Ce cours est pertinent pour tous les enseignants précisément parce que tous peuvent s’attendre à être confrontés avec des enfants dyslexiques ‘dans une plus ou moins grande mesure’ au sein de leurs classes.